Main site navigation

 • Click to view this Print (front)

-Believed to be teachers from Presbyterian Chinese Mission School or from the Women’s Mission Union., c.
-1921, by University Studio (George H. Lang), 306 Lygon St, Carlton, courtesy of Chinese Museum.
+Nancy Williams, c.
+1921, by University Studio (George H. Lang), 306 Lygon St, Carlton, courtesy of Chinese Museum (Museum of Chinese Australian History).

 Details